apereo/cas/docs/cas-server-documentation/installation/Password-Policy-Enforcement.md

 The updated password may be stored inside an LDAP server.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

+### JDBC

+The updated password may be stored inside a database.
+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).